 Yet another fab trip to my beautiful Tampere, it was nice to start the year of with a revisit.
-It's back to work for me now but I can look back on my great memories from last week and know it wont be long until I head back again!
+There are so many amazing things to do in Tampere in the winter.
+It’s back to work for me now but I can look back on my great memories from last week and know it wont be long until I head back again!

 Until next time Finland…

 Would you like to visit Finland?
 Have you been to Finland before?